 Medications dull anxiety, but they don't cure it.
 You need something more powerful - something that can cure anxiety forever.
 Take our free 7 minute anxiety test to find out how much you worry, how your anxiety compares to others, and what non-medicine strategies can treat it.

-But there are still options for both immediate and long term anxiety relief.
-We'll explore them in this article, and if you haven't yet, make sure you take our free 7 minute anxiety test so that you can score your anxiety severity and see safe treatments.
+We'll explore these options in this article.
+If you haven't yet, make sure you take our free 7 minute anxiety test so that you can score your anxiety severity and see safe treatments.

 Why Medication is Prescription Only

+But it should be noted that even if you could take an OTC medication, it may not be something you want to use.
 Anxiety is not a disease that can be cured by taking some medication for a week.
-It's something that needs changes to the way you think and feel.
+It's something that needs changes in the way you think and feel.
 That involves learning to cope with the issues that cause you stress, something that medications don't do.

 Medications dull anxiety, but they don't cure it.
 You'd have to take the medication for the rest of your life, and that can be dangerous and not ideal, since anxiety medications also stop working after a year or so.